-iPhone waiting apps FAQ: I have an iPhone app in a "waiting" state; how do I get it to finish installing or updating?
+iPhone FAQ: I have an iPhone app in a waiting state; how do I get it to finish installing or updating?

 I've been asked this “waiting iPhone app” question many times on my How to delete/uninstall iPhone apps article, so I thought I’d take the time to organize all the possible solutions I’ve seen, and put them in one place.
 Here then are all the different solutions I've found about how to get waiting iPhone apps to continue their installation or update process.

 (Note: Since the iPhone, iPod, and iPad all use the same iOS operating system, these solutions will also work for waiting iPad and iPod apps.)